Mike Foster (American politician): Election as governor, 1995

-Foster as governor
+Tenure as Governor

 Foster was widely seen as having favored business to a greater degree than had previous governors.
 He retained the secretary of economic development, former legislator Kevin P. Reilly Sr. of Baton Rouge, the former CEO of Lamar Advertising Company of Baton Rouge.
 He ended state affirmative action and set-aside programs, which earned him the support of the business community but prompted protests from civil rights groups.
 Foster also targeted tort reform and ended the practice by which trial lawyers could seek punitive damages from businesses.
 Foster had close relations with the statewide pro-business lobbying group Louisiana Association of Business and Industry (LABI) for most of his tenure, though there were short-lived tensions in 2000 over Foster's attempt to raise business taxes in an effort to secure funding for higher education.
 By the end of his second term, Foster was receiving criticism for his reluctance to take business trips in order to attract businesses and jobs to Louisiana, and for enrolling in part-time law school classes while still in office.
 He also appointed then 24-year-old Bobby Jindal, later a two-term Republican governor, as head of the Louisiana Department of Health and Hospitals.

 As his executive counsel, Foster appointed the Democrat Cheney Joseph Jr. (1942–2015), a member of the LSU Law School faculty and a former district attorney for East Baton Rouge Parish.

-Foster appointed former state Representative Terry W. Gee of New Orleans as the executive director of the Louisiana Offshore Port Authority, or LOOP.
-Gee remained in the post for the entire Foster administration and worked to guarantee port security in light of the threat of terrorism.
-Foster appointed education reformer and attorney Paul Pastorek to the Louisiana Board of Elementary and Secondary Education; Pastorek was thereafter from 2007 to 2011 the state superintendent of education.
-In 2000, Foster named Terry Landry, a veteran African-American officer, as the superintendent of the Louisiana State Police.
-In 2012, Landry was elected to the Louisiana House of Representatives for Lafayette, Iberia, and St. Martin parishes.

-Foster named Democrat former state Representative Randy Roach to head a task force on transportation infrastructure and economic development.
-Thereafter, Roach was elected mayor of Lake Charles.
-In 1996, Foster appointed Bo Ackal, a state representative from New Iberia as his assistant on budgeting and taxation.